Nicholas II Thought

 Nicholas II also held the belief that he was chosen by God to rule Russia.
 This divine right doctrine made him see any challenge to his authority as not just a political threat but a sacrilegious act against the will of God.

 Nicholas II was a conservative ruler who valued traditional Russian culture and institutions.
 He was skeptical of rapid modernization and industrialization, fearing it would erode the traditional social fabric of Russia.
 But Nicholas II's stance on industrialization is a bit more nuanced than outright opposition.
-While he was conservative and traditional in many aspects, his reign did see significant industrial progress.
+Nicholas II was conservative and traditional in many aspects, still his reign did see significant industrial progress, contrary to what many reds would tell you.

 Deeply devout, Nicholas II’s policies were influenced by his strong adherence to Russian Orthodox Christianity.
 He saw the Church as a pillar of Russian identity and an essential support for his autocratic rule.
 And, Nicholas II saw his role as Tsar as a sacred duty.
 Despite his perceived weaknesses as a ruler, he believed deeply in his responsibility to uphold his family’s legacy and to protect his nation.